BigGriff404/WebsiteBoilerPlate/MarkdownFiles/html.md

 ### Mailto

 I use `href=mailto:` so users can send emails directly to me, with the subject and body parameter already included.
+I want users/clients to contact me about Digital Consulting, Custom Instagram Filters, Shopify Themes, or just meeting up for a buisness lunch (preferably tacos) Yum!

 I used a [mailto Generator](https://mailtolink.me "mailto Generator") for this to work.